aazaff/startLearn.R/advancedConcepts.md

 # Advanced Concepts

 This section covers advanced R concepts, and is meant to be read through after completeing the previous tutorials and exercises in this [repository](https://github.com/aazaff/startLearn.R/blob/master/README.md).
+Attempt the [advancedTest](https://github.com/aazaff/startLearn.R/blob/master/advancedTest.md) after you are finished reading through this tutorial.

 ## Table of Contents